Computer Science Curriculum Intent

 Board and Exam

-This second unit is assessed by through a 2 hour written exam built around a scenario, where the focus will be on understanding, interpreting, amending and creating algorithms.
+This second unit is assessed through a 1.5 hour written exam where the focus will be on understanding, interpreting, amending and creating algorithms.
 It will also provide students with an opportunity to demonstrate their understanding of developing program code.

 How students are assessed